jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) a securitisation entity as defined for or in the OECD’s publication Tax Challenges Arising from the Digitalisation of the Economy – Consolidated Commentary to the Global Anti-Base Erosion Model Rules or any replacement:
     (b) a securitisation trust:
     (c) a debt funding special purpose vehicle
-  - **securitisation trust** , for an income year, means a trust that, from the establishment of the trust to the end of the relevant income year, only has one beneficiary and that beneficiary is a company, and at all times during the income year—
-    (a) operates to do 1 or more of the following:
+  - **securitisation trust** , for an income year, means a trust that at all times during the income year— (a) operates to do 1 or more of the following:
       (i) guarantee liabilities of a financial institution (person A), who transferred some or all of their assets to the trust:
       (ii) guarantee liabilities of a company, incorporated in and resident in New Zealand, that is a member of a wholly-owned group of companies that includes person A: